 Breakfast is served daily in the cafeteria from 7:45 until 8:05.
 All students are expected to be in homeroom by 8:10.

-T LUNCH
+LUNCH

 Lunch is served daily in the cafeteria.
 The District provides this as a service for students and the food is great!
 Lunch may be purchased from the cafeteria or brought from home.
-A regular lunch including drink or fruit costs \$2.85.
 A la carte items can also be purchased.
 If you plan on buying your lunch, you may pay for it on a daily basis or you may pay in advance (Point of Service Plan).
 Pre-printed envelopes are available from the cashiers to make an advanced payment.
 Payments should be made to the cafeteria during morning homeroom prior to announcements.
 Parents may call the Food Service Office at 724-934-7201 with any questions about the Point of Service Plan.
 Students are reminded that they may not have lunch delivered to school from commercial establishments and that all students, even those bringing a lunch from home, must eat in the cafeteria.

-Parents may place money in their student's lunch accounts, monitor student balances, and request student activity reports.
-For more information, please visit the following link: NA Food Services
+Parents may place money in their student's lunch accounts, monitor student balances, and request student activity reports on-line through PayForIt.net.
+Information about this program is available on the District's website.

 Lunchtime also provides you with an opportunity to relax and enjoy the company of your friends.
-Please help to make a difference at Marshall Middle School by remembering to use good manners and by following these rules:
+Please help to make a difference at Ingomar Middle School by remembering to use good manners and by following these rules: